konflux-ci/service-provider-integration-operator/docs/USER.md

 ```
 Such secret must have label `spi.appstudio.redhat.com/service-provider-type` with value of one of our supported service provider's name (`GitHub`, `Quay`, `GitLab`).
 Secret data can contain keys from template above or can be empty.
-If both `clientId` and `clientSecret` are set, we consider it as valid OAuth configuration and will generate OAuth URL to the user.
+If both `clientId` and `clientSecret` are set, we consider it as valid OAuth configuration and will generate OAuth URL in matching `SPIAccessTokens`.
 In other cases, we won't generate OAuth URL.
 User can always use manual token upload.

 The secret must live in same namespace as `SPIAccessToken`.
 If matching secret is found, it is always used over SPI configuration.
 If format of the user's oauth configuration secret is not valid, oauth flow will fail with a descriptive error.